Videos are a huge part of marketing.

 The audio for your explainer videos may not be audible because of the ambient noise at events.
 Try to convey all the information using infographics and text or add subtitles/captions.

-Tips to Create an Awesome Explainer Video
+10 Tips to Create a Good Explainer Video

 Want to make an awesome explainer video for your business?